Ciantic/thoughts/2022/learning-activitypub.md

         ]
     }
     ```
+    Notable that aliases might include other values too, like `mailto:john@example.com`, it requires some effort to parse webfinger results.
 2. Query ActivityPub profile URL, notice in the profile property ID, which is the same as the one in the webfinger:
     ```
     {